mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 keep functioning.

 4. Records: This area is the domain of the prison clerk.
-A number of favoured prisoners work here, but security is not overly heavy.
+A number of favored prisoners work here, but security is not overly heavy.
 The records department is responsible for all routine bookkeeping and record keeping functions.
 Prisoners who work here have access to computer terminals, but a security program keeps all but the most